December 3, Reading 2 – Daniel 1

 Here is a wonderful thing.

-Amidst the writings of the prophets we have read, calling Israel and each of the other nations, to repentance – Here we have Daniel and his three friends.
+Amidst the writing of the prophets we have read recently, calling Israel and each of the other nations, to repentance – Here we have Daniel and his three friends.

 They were in exile.
 Babylon.